zolweb/the-appcenter-publisher/README.md

 ```

 ### `--hotfix`
+//TODO hotfix mode build the app on the env default branch, without getting changes from other brnaches
 Yet to come but if you encounter a hotfix to make, here is the process to follow (and that the script will follow):

 Will check if you have any `hotfix/` branch open, squash the commits and merge the branch into your production one.
 Then will trigger a build and update your changelog.
 Finally will checkout on your staging branch and get the hotfix there.